tanmuhittin/laravel-google-translate/README.md

 * Refactor functions : translate_php_array_files, skipMultidensional, translate_json_array_file

 ## Str Api Translation Helpers
-This package provides two translation helper methods:
+This package provides two translation methods for Laravel helper Str
 * `Illuminate\Support\Str::apiTranslate` -> Translates texts using your selected api in config
 * `Illuminate\Support\Str::apiTranslateWithAttributes` -> Again translates texts using your selected api in config in addition to that this function respects Laravel translation text attributes like :name